panthas05/gift_aid_schedule_builder/README.md

 ### Avenues for improvement

-#### Add option of using excel spreadsheet

-I used the libreoffice spreadsheet from the gov.uk website because I don't have excel, but it'd be good if it could write to either spreadsheet depending on what the user wanted.
-I guess we'd want to tweak the script to take a flag, something like `python3 gift_aid_schedule_builder.py --output=excel`, which the user could use to specify the output they want.
-It should probably default to excel if not provided - I guess excel is more popular than libreoffice?

 #### Better validation as per gov.uk page

 On the gov.uk page, a length constraints are put on the "title", "first name",